 Are you one of the millions of workers in Minnesota and other states who risk developing Hand-Arm Vibration Syndrome?
 If you spend hours each day holding a vibrating jackhammer or other hand-held tools, you might want to learn more about HAVS.
 “White Finger” is another name for this condition.

 It is not entirely clear how the vibration of hand-held tools causes HAVS.
 However, the tingling, numb feeling is believed to result from repetitive microscopic injuries to the blood vessels and nerve endings in the fingers.
 Even if your co-workers or employer tell you that it is your imagination, you would be wise to see your doctor at the first sign of tingling or a “pins and needles” sensation.
-HAVS is irreversible, and it could cause the loss of feeling in your fingers, hands and arms.
-This syndrome could easily compromise your ability to work.
+HAVS is irreversible, and it could cause the loss of feeling in your fingers, hands, and arms.
+This syndrome could easily compromise your ability to work and could potentially mean you have a workers’ compensation claim on your hands.

 How can HAVS affect you?